 Miss the bar by a thousand dollars, and you could lose out on an entire pool of potential buyers.
-In August the national share of home price cuts hit 19.1% (compare that to 13.1% in 2012), meaning more sellers aren’t pricing aggressively enough from the start.
+In a 2019 study by HomeLight, 70% of top agents agreed that the biggest mistake sellers made that year was overpricing their home.

 Real estate agents deal with this every day.
 Homeowners fantasize an ideal list price for their home even though it doesn’t align with the current real estate market.